stargate/stargate-mongoose/DEVGUIDE.md

 - Create a branch out of 'main' and change `version` in the `package.json` as needed.
 - Run `npm install` (this will update `src/version.ts` file).
 - Run `npm run build`
-- Submit a PR and get that merged.
+- Submit a PR and get that merged into `main` branch
 - Check out 'main' branch & pull the latest
 ```shell
  git checkout main